The Techniques I Use

 It creates a new balance between conscious and unconscious, and also between the sympathetic (fight/flight) and the parasympathetic (relax, heal) nervous systems.
 This breathing exercise releases oxytocin while managing and calming cortisol.

 Breathwork is done fully dressed, lying down on your back while loud music is playing to help motivate, relax and release anything that’s stuck.
 It’s powerful and often profound.
 It can start to feel challenging in the beginning, but after a while it almost feels as if you’re drunk on your own energy.
 Some clients have said that one 25-minute session has been as beneficial as 1 year of therapy.
 With one breath, one simple invitation to be present and mindful, everything gets transformed.

-Persons with severe mental illness, seizure disorders or for persons using major medications
+Severe mental illness, seizure disorders or if you’re using major medications.

 The Two-Stage Breath does not substitute for psychotherapy, but it can significantly deepen and enhance psychotherapy and other healing and personal growth effort.